 Responding to the needs and views of the public

 Helping to make Dereham a better place to live!

 We normally meet on the second Tuesday of the month.
-Meetings commence at 7:30pm lasting around 2 hours, at The Assembly Rooms in Dereham.
+Meetings commence at 7:30pm lasting around 2 hours, at The Memorial Hall in Dereham.
 Councillors are expected to attend meetings on a regular basis.

 The Role of a Councillor

 They are elected to represent the interests of the local community as a whole and promote a harmonious local environment.
 The number of elected councillors depends on the size of the area.
 In Dereham we are able to have 12 councillors.